 Topic display: Change Quick Links style and/or add header

-In a topic display category, the Quick Links section looks like this by default:
+In a topic display category, the Quick Links section gets a grey background and displays each article in a bullet point list, like this:

-Here in our Support KB, we add a "Table of Contents" header with a border, change the icon displayed, and the colors.
+Here in our Support KB, we add a "Table of contents" header with a border, change the bullet points to carets, and change the colors.
 So ours looks like this:

 Interested in making a similar set of changes?
 Below, we walk through the various elements on how we did it.